NikosAghazarian/Arduino-CSA-Lighting/README.md

 ﻿# Arduino-CSA-Lighting

-A simple program to light an LED strip based on the proximity reading of an ultrasonic locator.
+A simple program to light an LED strip based on the proximity reading of an ultrasonic sensor.